An American History from Barnum to Madoff

 By tracing how Americans have struggled to foster a vibrant economy without enabling a corrosive level of fraud, this book reminds us that American capitalism rests on an uneasy foundation of social trust.

-Edward J. Balleisen is associate professor of history and public policy and vice provost for Interdisciplinary Studies at Duke University.
+Edward J. Balleisen is professor of history and public policy and vice provost for Interdisciplinary Studies at Duke University.
 He is the author of Navigating Failure: Bankruptcy and Commercial Society in Antebellum America.
 He lives in Durham, North Carolina.